 First Alert Weather: A potential winter storm could impact the region early this week

-Partly cloudy on Thursday and Friday with highs Thursday in the low 30s, and in the upper 30s Friday.
-Next weekend has considerable cloudiness with a chance of showers on both days.
-Highs around 40 on Saturday, while in the mid to upper 30s Sunday.
+Partly cloudy on Thursday and Friday with highs Thursday in the upper 20s, and in the upper 30s Friday.
+Next weekend has considerable cloudiness Saturday with a chance of snow showers.
+Highs in the low to mid 30s.
+Partly cloudy on Sunday with highs in the low 30s.

 Copyright 2022 WSAW.
 All rights reserved.